Skip to Main Content

 Century Tiles, Private Rooms, and the Weight of Cantonese Tradition

-The Bvlgari Hotel's Chinese restaurant occupies a century-old building adjacent to the main tower on Beijing Road East in Huangpu, a detail that distinguishes it from the glass-and-marble hotel dining rooms that define much of Shanghai's luxury tier.
+Bao Li Xuan is a two-Michelin-star Cantonese restaurant in Huangpu, Shanghai, at the Bvlgari Hotel on Beijing Road East.
 Six private rooms reference Bvlgari jewellery design, which sounds like decorator's theatre until you consider that Cantonese banquet culture has always organised itself around the private room: the negotiation of space and exclusivity is part of the format, not a decoration of it.
 Walking into Bao Li Xuan situates you inside that tradition rather than outside looking at a reproduction of it.

 Shanghai's Cantonese dining scene sits in an interesting position relative to the wider mainland.
 The city is not Guangzhou or Hong Kong, where Cantonese cuisine generates its strongest institutional identity, yet it hosts some of the most technically accomplished Cantonese kitchens operating anywhere on the mainland.
 The upper tier of that Shanghai subset, which now includes two-Michelin-star recipients, prices and competes against a peer group that extends well beyond the city's own borders.
-Bao Li Xuan's 2025 recognition from both Michelin (two stars) and Black Pearl (one diamond), combined with its La Liste score of 75 points and an Opinionated About Dining ranking of #360 in Asia, places it unambiguously in that upper bracket.
+Bao Li Xuan's Michelin recognition places it in that upper bracket.

 Char Siu and the Standards of Chinese Roasting

 Cantonese roasting culture produces a hierarchy of technical difficulty, and whole abalone sits near its peak.
 Unlike pork, abalone does not forgive imprecision: its texture is a function of time, heat, and the quality of the braising liquor in a way that produces either something memorable or something expensive and disappointing, with little middle ground.
 That both the whole abalone and the char siu pork pastry appear in Bao Li Xuan's documented dish set suggests a kitchen comfortable operating across that difficulty range.
-Chef Bill Fu leads the team alongside General Manager Matthias Terrettaz and Sommelier Adrian Zhang, a combination of culinary and front-of-house credentials that is more European in its structural formality than most Cantonese restaurants operate with.
+Chef Bill Fu leads the kitchen, with Sommelier Adrian Zhang managing the cellar.

 The soy-marinated chicken with Chinese rose wine noted in Bao Li Xuan's award write-up points to a different axis of Cantonese roasting tradition.
 Brine and aromatic marinade technique requires patience and restraint in a way that open-flame roasting does not; the result should carry floral fragrance without sweetness and produce flesh that parts cleanly from the bone.
 Describing it as producing silky flesh with a hint of Chinese rose wine aromas, as the award documentation does, signals precision over power, which is the tonal register Cantonese cuisine at this level is expected to maintain.